California Documentary Transfer Tax

 When the ownership of a property changes hands, the ownership transfer document (Grant Deed, for example) needs to be recorded in the County Recorder’s office where the property is located.
 The County Recorder, under the Revenue and Taxation Code, collects a “transfer fee” on behalf of the State Board of Equalization.
 This fee is the Documentary Transfer Tax and is part of the revenue that is generated for the individual counties and cities.

-By the way, the County Recorder does not care who pays, as long as it gets paid if it is due.
+Either Buyer or Seller or both share.
+This cost can be negotiated between parties.
+The County Recorder does not care who pays, as long as it gets paid if it is due.

 It depends on the location of the property.
 The County Transfer Tax is a standard of $1.10 per $1,000 of the sales price throughout the State.
 However, there are certain cities that also collect their own City Transfer Tax and those differ.